 If you’re printing cards, it’s best to start as early as possible because printers get overloaded during the holiday season.
 I try to give them 1 to 2 weeks at least, more if shipping is involved.
 That also gives time for addressing and mailing, which can take a while.
 You want the card to arrive not too early, but also not so late that it gets mixed in with everyone else’s cards, or after the holidays, that makes you look like they were an afterthought or you are bad with time management — unless you’re intentionally doing a New Year’s-themed card.

 Even if you’re doing e-cards, don’t wait around.
 While digital cards will save mailing time, the design process can take just as long, especially if there are multiple parties who need to approve it.

-What do designers need to produce custom business holiday cards?
+What do designers need from clients to create custom business holiday cards?

 Communication!
 What makes a designer cringe is when a client tells them “I don’t know what I want or like, but I know what I don’t like”, or “I’ll know what I like when I see it”.
 It's best to communicate everything in the beginning — but at least your budget and some examples.

 Ideally, though, you'd give us as detailed instructions as possible, so we don’t waste hours creating designs that are off the mark.